AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 If you have a sticky/fixed navbar like I do on this site, you may run into a problem where your headings get stuck under the navbar when you click the anchor.

-Fortunately, the fix is a neat little trick: A negative top margin combiend with a positive top padding.
+Fortunately, the fix is a neat little trick: a negative top margin combined with a positive top padding.
 I like to leave about a `40px` difference between the two for spacing:

 ```css
 h2 {